flipacholas/Architecture-of-consoles/articles/nintendo-64.md

 - The **Controller Pak**: Another medium (similar to Sony's *Memory Card*) used to store save data and share it with other consoles.
 - The **Rumble Pak**: Contains a small motor to provide haptic feedback, useful for 'immersing' the player in certain games.

-All accessories connected to the controller are managed by the **Peripheral Interface** (PIF), an obscure block that also handles security.
-The RCP communicates to the PIF using a 'really slow' (*words from the programming manual*) **Serial bus**.
+All accessories connected to the controller are managed by the **PIF-NUS**, an obscure block that also handles security.
+The RCP communicates to the PIF using a 'really slow' (words from the programming manual) **Serial bus**.

 ---